Quickstart

 Step 5: Deploy the model

 After you download and untar the model, you can easily deploy it with any model-serving library of your choosing.
-The following command starts a vllm server with the fine-tuned model:
+You can find more information in model-deployment but for now, the following command starts an ollama server with the fine-tuned model:

 Query the model with input prompts: